For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 When one person finishes their part, is it obvious what happens next?

-6. Documentation exists, but people do not use it
+6. Documentation exists, but people don't use it

 A business may technically have SOPs, notes, folders, or training documents, but if people still default to asking a person, the issue may not be effort.
 It may be usability.